 They have been together four years and work together as well as CBD bakers at Baked by the River.

-When they met, “We were both opioid addicts and getting sober at the same time… so we were the only two trying to stay away, clean on our own terms and we helped each other in that first year.”
+When they met, “We were both opioid addicts and getting sober at the same time.
+So we were the only two trying to stay away, clean on our own terms.
+We helped each other in that first year.”

 “It was a perfect time to find each other because we needed to lean on each other and Medical Marijuana prescription to stay clean,” she noted.

-Villars and Schlovohm moved from Chatham to Lambertville two years ago to a pace near the Delaware River on whose banks the town sits.
-Villars said they have fallen in love with the area, having made strong connections in the local business community and often cross-promote.
-And that she buys chocolate local for her cakes and buy their CBD from a store in town.
+Villars and Schlovohm moved from Chatham to Lambertville two years ago to a place near the Delaware River on whose banks the town sits.
+She said they have fallen in love with the area.
+They have made strong connections in the local business community and often cross-promote.
+And that she buys chocolate locally for her cakes and CBD from a store in town.

 They both work on Main Street in New Hope, PA across the river from Lambertville.
 Together the two towns are a lovely center of a regional arts community that prides itself on diversity.
 She added the weekends in the area are very busy since it is a great tourist area with an active nightlife.